Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Numerical Results

 In Figs.~\ref{sim:benchmark_transmit} and \ref{sim:benchmark_pinching}, we evaluate the impact of transmit and pinching beamforming designs on the C-PASS performance.
 Specifically, we compare the proposed \emph{Algorithm 1}, involving the joint optimization of $\{ \mathbf{W},\hat{\bm{\beta}}_{\chi},\mathbf{P}_{\text{PA}},\bm{\Sigma}_{\chi} \}$, with baseline schemes where subsets of these optimization variables are set to fixed values.
 We first focus on investigating the impact of the transmit beamforming design on C-PASS in Fig.~\ref{sim:benchmark_transmit}.
 It is observed that employing a fixed power splitting strategy with $\beta_m^{\text{F}}=\beta_m^{\text{B}}=1/2$ for all $m$ incurs only a marginal sum-rate degradation, particularly in the low-$M$ regime.
 This indicates that non-adjustable power splitters are sufficient to maintain near-optimal performance, thereby offering a practical trade-off between system capacity and hardware complexity.
 Conversely, fixing the transmit precoding results in a significant performance deterioration, which becomes increasingly pronounced as $M$ and $P_T$ increase.

 In Fig.~\ref{sim:benchmark_pinching}, we further evaluate the impact of the pinching beamforming design.
 It is observed that fixing the PA positions without applying the position micro-tuning incurs a negligible sum-rate loss.
 Similarly, setting a constant radiation coefficient of $\delta_m=1/2$ for $m=2,\dots,M$ results in only a marginal performance degradation.
 This robustness indicates that the transmit beamforming optimization can effectively compensate for the fixed pinching settings.
 This is because the transmit beamforming adapts to the effective channel established by the fixed PAs, thereby maintaining the system capacity.
 These results suggest that a simplified pinching beamforming configuration, coupled with optimized transmit beamforming, is sufficient to guarantee satisfactory performance in practical C-PASS.
+These observations also provide useful insights for practical PA implementations of C-PASS, such as two-state PASS designs where the PA radiation state is selected from a finite set while the PA position is fixed~\cite{11414084}.
+The limited loss under fixed pinching settings suggests that the main C-PASS gain is expected to be largely preserved with such discrete PA designs.